TommasoManzana/Portfolio/src/content/post-3.md

 category: "App"
 ---

-The goal was to develop a Mobile App as well as a Web App capable of managing a ski team.
+The goal of the project was to create a Mobile and Web Application to manage a ski team.
+The application needed to manage different groups of skiers and instructors, collect information for each workout or race, and provide analytical insights through a single skier profile.
+Challenges encountered included:

+- designing the user interface to be user-friendly
+- catering to industry-specific requirements
+- ensuring scalability and ease of updating.

 Such a commission has been given by one of the most prestigious ski teams in Italy, the [Falconeri Ski Team](https://falconeriskiteam.net/).
-Here are some of the hurdles:

-- Manage different groups / categories of skiers & instructors
-- Collect enough info for each workout / race in a straightforward manner
-- Single skier profile with some analysis

 ## App Screenshots